ChiLiubio/microeco/README.md

 The solutions:

-1. install the package when encounter such error.
-It's not troublesome.
+1. install the package when encounter such an error.
+Indeed, it's very easy to install in Rstudio.
+Just try it.

 2. install the packages in advance.
 We first show some packages that are necessary in some functions.